blcxtranslations/blcx/_translated/chapter-0038.md

 - - -
 - - -

 [^1]: 整数, or round / whole number are not actually meant to be integral numbers.
-They are integral but it is one step further.
+They are integral, but it is one step further.
 For example 50 is a round number, but 51 - 59 are not.
 So they are just nice looking numbers.

-[^2]: I is common to refer to oneself in the third person with just one's last name.
+[^2]: It is common to refer to oneself in the third person with just one's last name.